FilipStudeny/PHP---File-browser/README.md

 Simple file browser created using PHP 8

-------HOW TO USE ?------
+------ HOW TO USE ? ------
 1. Download this repository
 2. Place these files into the htdocs if you are using Apache server
 3. Place your files into -> src directory
 4. (optional) Before use, Please delete the .txt file in the src directory

-------USAGE------
+------ USAGE ------
-Click on file name to start download, if file is in PDF format the file will open in new window
+1. Click on file name to start download, if file is in PDF format the file will open in new window

 !!!
 WARNING !!!